norlandrhagen/CMAP/_build/html/_sources/catalog/datasets/Altimetry.rst.txt

 *******************

-The Simons Ocean Atlas contains **Satellite Altimetry** records from 2013-01-01 through 2017-05-15 collected from the Copernicus Marine Environment Monitoring Service.
+CMAP contains **Satellite Altimetry** records from 2013-01-01 through 2017-05-15 collected from the Copernicus Marine Environment Monitoring Service.
 The dataset is generated from remotely sensed satellite data and contains multiple ocean altimetry products.
 The dataset has a spatial resolution of 1/4° X 1/4° and a daily temporal resolution.